 Arizona sports betting customers began cashing in on early registration deals in the state from some of the country’s largest operators Saturday morning.

-That’s because early registration for sportsbooks in Arizona launched in the Grand Canyon state at 12:01 a.m. local time Saturday.
+That’s because early registration for new Arizona sports betting apps launched in the Grand Canyon state at 12:01 a.m. local time Saturday.
 The Arizona Department of Gaming issued licenses for 18 operators on Friday.

-Legal sports betting in Arizona begins on Sept.
-9, in time for the opening week of the 2021 NFL regular season and three days ahead of the Arizona Cardinals’ opening clash with the Tennessee Titans in Nashville.
+Legal sports betting begins on Sept.
+9, in time for the opening week of Arizona NFL betting and three days ahead of the Arizona Cardinals’ opening clash with the Tennessee Titans in Nashville.
 Arizona Cardinals betting is expected to be popular.

 But one tribe is attempting to slow the start of sports betting in Arizona.
 The Yavapai-Prescott Indian Tribe filed a civil lawsuit Thursday seeking to delay sports betting.
 The suit in Maricopa County Superior Court has named Arizona Gov. Doug Ducey and Arizona Department of Gaming Director Ted Vogt as defendants.
 A Sept.
 3 hearing has been scheduled.